KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Timur Demenov

 This week I did some code refactoring, stylistic changes and added new components and pages according to the design.
 The main page was changed and work was done on the authorization page.
-Auxiliary libraries for styling the project have also been added.
+A card with random quotes was added to the main page.
+To connect, an endpoint from the backend was used, which pulls up random quotes.
+Also on the main page is a list of recent entries for convenience and two cards: gratitude and free writing.
+Inside each of them is described what they do.

 # Week 13